markomoev/project-manager/README.md

-Got it!
-Here’s a more concise version with the update marked as **v1.2**, keeping it clear but shorter:

----

 # Project Manager

 A modern, responsive project management app built with **Vue 3** and **Vite**, designed to help you organize and track projects seamlessly.